-- 9.1 We are not required to inform parents before a search takes place or to seek parental consent to search their child (Department of Education 2018), however, parents will always be informed when a pupil has been searched.
-We will also record when parents are informed and by whom, as well as making a note of parental responses (see above 7). - 9.2 We will always speak to any parent about any serious incidents which involve the use of force or physical intervention; for example, in averting danger to a child or person or to manage a child's behaviour if absolutely necessary, including children of all ages.
+- 9.1 We are not required to inform parents before a search takes place or to seek parental consent to search their child (DofE 2022), however, parents will always be informed when a pupil has been searched. - We will also record when parents are informed and by whom, as well as making a note of parental responses (see above 7). - 9.2 We will always speak to any parent about any serious incidents which involve the use of force or physical intervention; for example, in averting danger to a child or person or to manage a child's behaviour if absolutely necessary, including children of all ages.
 We will always make a written record of such, noting any witnesses and staff names involved.
 Also, we will outline the antecedents and consequences, including any injury sustained and subsequent treatment.
-The member of staff who completes the written record will sign it. - 9.3 The Executive Head will fill out a Serious Incident Report Form and submit this to Cognita, following current guidance. - 9.4 With regard to the Statutory Framework for the Early Years (2021), we will ensure that we fully comply by informing parent/carer(s) on the same day, or as soon as reasonably practicable. - 9.5 All complaints about the use of force will be thoroughly investigated in accordance with our Complaints Procedure.
-The onus will be on the complainant to prove that their allegations are true. - 9.6 When we receive an allegation about a member of staff we will follow the relevant section of our Safeguarding Policy and Procedures, including informing the Designated Officer (local authority). - 9.7 The decision to exceptionally suspend any teacher rests with the Executive Head, General Manager (Pod), Regional Safeguarding Lead, and Head of HR.
+The member of staff who completes the written record will sign it. - 9.3 The Headteacher will fill out a Serious Incident Report Form (SIRF) and submit this to Cognita's Head of Health and Safety and Regional Safeguarding Lead, following current guidance. - 9.4 With regard to the Statutory Framework for the Early Years (2024), we will ensure that we fully comply by informing parent/carer(s) on the same day, or as soon as reasonably practicable.